-TVC will keep high quality film and media production in LA, create thousands of entertainment jobs, and help improve the neighborhood we have called home for 70 years.
+TVC will keep high quality film and media production in LA, create thousands of entertainment jobs, and help improve the neighborhood we have called home for over 70 years.

-The Project will improve public safety by incorporating a 24/7 security plan including a 24-hour security camera network, private on-site security staff.
+The Project will improve public safety by incorporating a 24/7 security plan including a 24-hour security camera network, private on-site security staff,

 regular security patrols, and new eyes on the street by helping increase pedestrian activity along the site boundaries.